FYI can be integrated with digital signature providers Annature, for digital signing.

 Recipients - Clicking the Recipients link displays the email address of the selected client.
 This shows as the "Signer".

 Where the client has more than one contact email, you can select one of these to additionally send the request for signature to.
 Select the email from the drop-down list.
 You can also create one or more additional email addresses by typing the address in the Recipients field and clicking the Create link.
-Set and additional Recipients as "Viewer or "CC".
+Set any additional Recipients as "Viewer or "CC".
+Refer to Adding and Changing Recipients when Creating an Email.

 - Select the Service Status as "Draft" or "Send".